 - Courtesy Stable (Roxborough) offers lessons for all ages and levels.

 - Monastery Stables (West Mount Airy) offers horsemanship programs for all ages and levels.
 Those who do not own a horse can ride by joining the Philadelphia Saddle Club, which boards its horses at this stable.

 - Northwestern Equestrian Facility (Chestnut Hill) offers lessons for all ages and levels.

 Stocked with trout each spring, the Wissahickon Creek is perfect for spin and fly fishing.
 The creek is an Approved Trout Water managed by the Pennsylvania Fish and Boat Commission, and is designated a Commonwealth Inland Water, offering an extended fishing season.
 The creek is also home to bass, sunfish and other warmwater species.

 Anglers 16 and older must secure a fishing license, including a Trout Stamp.
-Visit PA Fish and Boat Commission website for details on licensing, seasons, harvest regulations, stocking dates, and consumption guidelines.
+Visit the PA Fish and Boat Commission website for details on licensing, seasons, harvest regulations, stocking dates, and consumption guidelines.

 Wissahickon Valley Park provides a refuge and breeding ground for many species of birds.
 How many?
 Glad you asked.
 The mixed habitat of waterway, woodland, and meadow, as well as the richly landscaped private properties which surround the park, attract over 200 different species of birds over the course of a year, and Pennsylvania Audubon has designated it an Important Bird Area.